Efficient Explainable Face Verification based on Similarity Score Argument Backpropagation: Experimental Setup

 \subsection{Explainable Face Verification Methods}

-To evaluate our proposes efficient explainable face verification approach based on similarity score argument backpropagation (xSSAB), we compare our approach in terms of quality and latency with two state-of-the-art solutions: xCos \cite{xCos} and xFace \cite{xface}.
+To evaluate our proposed efficient explainable face verification approach based on similarity score argument backpropagation (xSSAB), we compare our approach in terms of quality and latency with two SOTA solutions: xCos \cite{xCos} and xFace \cite{xface}.

 xCos \cite{xCos} modifies the backbone of the model with a $1\times1$ convolution to preserve the position information of each feature.
 With an additional attention mechanism, two outputs are retrieved: an attention weight map $W$ and a patched cosine map $S$.
 Since the authors only provided a pre-trained version for an ArcFace model \cite{arcface}, we stick to the comparison with this model.
 We experimentally tested to use the proposed pre-trained cosine module and metric on the other models as well, but the equal error rate on ElasticFace-Arc \cite{elasticface} was 0.2533, which is not competitive when compared to the performances presented later in Section \ref{results}.
 We investigated the performance by inserting pixels either based on the weight map ($xCos_{W}$) or based on the patches cosine map ($xCos_{S}$).
 Because both of the maps provide equally-sized patches that share the same value, we do not iteratively replace 5\% of the pixels but replace them patch-wise.
-An Example of both maps can be seen in Figure \ref{fig:comparison}.
+An example of both maps is shown in Figure \ref{fig:comparison}.

-xFace \cite{xface} follows the black-box approach and considers the face recognition models as pure input-output functions.
+xFace \cite{xface} follows the black-box approach and considers the FR models as pure input-output functions.
 The core principle of their proposed approach is based on occluding parts of the image and investigating the deviation of the occluded and non-occluded images.
 In total, they proposed three variations of their approach, which we refer to as $xFace_{1}$, $xFace_{2}$, and $xFace_{3}$.
 For the parameters of their approach, we follow their proposed values and select stride $s$ = 5 and patch sizes $p \in \{7,14,28\}$.
-An Example of the visualization of the produced maps can be seen in Figure \ref{fig:comparison}.
+An example of the visualization of the maps can be seen in Figure \ref{fig:comparison}.

 We also compare our approach against a random approach ($RND$).
 The random approach randomly selects pixels to replace and serves as a minimum baseline.